pallets/flask/docs/api.rst

 .. data:: flask.before_render_template
    :noindex:

-   This signal is sent before template rendering process.
+   This signal is sent before the template rendering process.
 The signal is invoked with the instance of the template as `template` and the context as dictionary (named `context`).